gitkraken/vscode-gitlens/README.md

 <br />

 # What's new in GitLens 8
+## 8.1 &mdash; March 2018
+- Adds automatic issue linking to Bitbucket, GitHub, GitLab, and Visual Studio Team Services for commit messages in hovers
+- Adds support to toggle annotations for each file individually or for all files at once &mdash; closes [#289](https://github.com/eamodio/vscode-gitlens/issues/289)
+- Adds icons to remotes in the *GitLens* explorer based on the remote service provider
+- Adds multi-cursor support to current line annotations &mdash; closes [#291](https://github.com/eamodio/vscode-gitlens/issues/291)
+- Renames *Compare Selected Ancestor with Working Tree* command to *Compare Ancestry with Working Tree* and removes the need to select a branch first, since all compares are performed with the working tree &mdash; closes [#279](https://github.com/eamodio/vscode-gitlens/issues/279)
+- Fixes [#294](https://github.com/eamodio/vscode-gitlens/issues/294) - Keyboard shortcuts will now default to *chorded* to avoid conflicts.
+Only affects new installs or if you remove the `gitlens.keymap` setting

+## 8.0 &mdash; February 2018
 - Brand new welcome experience
 - Brand new interactive [settings editor](#configuration) &mdash; GitLens is easier than ever to customize to suit your needs
 - Adds a tree layout option to branches in the <i>GitLens</i> explorer &mdash; thanks to Yukai Huang ([@Yukaii](https://github.com/Yukaii))!